All Episodes

 Hey, Jason, thanks for having me on.

-I just sort of wanted to touch on, you know, we have all these social quote unquote problems going on, and um, you know, w we are the ones who are voting in the politicians.
+I just sort of wanted to touch on, you know, we have all these social, quote-unquote, problems going on.

-Um, we've really been devalued.
+You know, we've really been devalued.

-So with like health care, for example, you know, people are you know, people are passing on their guilt in a sense, in my opinion.
+So with like healthcare, for example, you know, people are, you know, people are passing on their guilt, in a sense, in my opinion.

-Because, you know, if you're really worried about uh poor people and whatnot, you know, there's plenty of charities out there.
+Because, you know, if you're really worried about poor people and whatnot, you know, there's plenty of charities out there.

-You don't need the help them, yeah.
+You don't need to.

-Why do why do you think big businesses uh really really don't like free markets?
+Why do you think most businesses, I shouldn't say most businesses, why do you think big businesses really, really don't like free markets?

 Because it's tough.